Autism Initiatives

 Autism Initiatives services, with the support of clinicians within its practice support team, are able to deliver support solutions that help individuals to develop strategies in relation to managing the impact of their autism and generate positive outcomes in relation to their needs as an individual.

-If you are a person with autism, a family member, or a commissioner of services we are happy to talk to you about the support that we can provide for you.
+If you are an autistic person, a family member, or a commissioner of services we are happy to talk to you about the support that we can provide for you.

-Our specialist services for children and young people include educational, residential, short break and outreach support, including transition from children's to adult services.
+Our specialist services for children and young people include educational and outreach support, including transition from children's to adult services.

 Support for Children and Parents in Mainstream Education